Board of Education » Board of Trustees

 Biopic

-Title: Board Trustee, President
+Title: Board Trustee, Vice President

 Dr. Reinaldo Santiago was born and raised in Arroyo, Puerto Rico.
 He immigrated to the USA when he was 21 years old to begin his studies at Kean University.
 He is the Program Development Assistant at the Center for Hispanic Policy, Research and Development in the Department of State.